-The inflammatory breast cancer survival rate is sometimes used as a standard way for physicians and researchers to predict a patient’s prognosis.
+The inflammatory breast cancer survival rate is sometimes used as a standard way for physicians and researchers to discuss a patient’s prognosis.
 While some patients find this information helpful, others do not, so learning about survival rates is largely a matter of personal preference.

 - Early detection

-- Aggressive treatment, including chemotherapy and radiation
+- Aggressive treatment, such as surgery, chemotherapy and radiation therapy

-- Overall health and wellness
+- The patient’s overall health and wellness

-As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt Cancer Center is proud to be positioned at the forefront of cancer research with breast cancer survival rates well above the national averages.
-We are able to offer our patients a wide range of clinical trials and the very latest in treatment options, along with comprehensive care and compassionate support to enhance each patient’s quality of life.
+If you have questions about the general inflammatory breast cancer survival rate or your individual risk profile, Moffitt Cancer Center is here to help.
+As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, we are proud to be firmly positioned at the forefront of cancer research.
+We offer our patients the very latest in treatment options, including clinical trials, along with the comprehensive care and compassionate support they need to achieve the best possible outcome and quality of life.